MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportServer.md

 ```

 ### -ReceiveProtocolLogPath
 The ReceiveProtocolLogPath parameter specifies the path of the protocol log directory for all the Receive connectors that exist on the server.
+The default location depends on your version of Exchange:

+- Exchange 2010: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\ProtocolLog\\SmtpReceive.
-The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\ProtocolLog\\SmtpReceive.
+- Exchange 2013 or later: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\ProtocolLog\\SmtpReceive.

 Setting the value of this parameter to $null disables protocol logging for all Receive connectors on the server.
 However, setting this parameter to $null when the value of the ProtocolLoggingLevel attribute for any Receive connector on the server is Verbose generates event log errors.
 The preferred method of disabling protocol logging is to use the Set-ReceiveConnector cmdlet to set the ProtocolLoggingLevel to None on each Receive connector.

 ```yaml
 Type: LocalLongFullPath